 In cases of identity theft or fraud:

-- Make sure you notify the credit bureaus, related credit or loan companies, and you should file a report with law enforcement.
-Ask them for advice.
+- Make sure you notify the credit bureaus, related credit or loan companies, and file a report with law enforcement.
+Ask them for advice about what you should be doing and what to be aware of.

 - Contact your local banker, a financial adviser or the Better Business Bureau for advice.